Cesar Original Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 |Calorie Weighted Basis||37%||39%||24%|

-The first item in this dog food lists water, which adds nothing but moisture to this food.
+The first item is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

 Three of the next six ingredients are all animal by-products, slaughterhouse waste.
 This is what’s left of slaughtered animals after all the prime cuts have been removed.

 In addition to organs (the nourishing part), this stuff can contain almost anything — feet, beaks, undeveloped eggs, heads, ovaries or developing fetuses — anything except quality skeletal muscle (real meat).1

 Although animal by-products can be high in protein, we do not consider ingredients like these quality items.

 Now, returning to the list, the third ingredient is liver.
 Normally, liver can be considered a quality component.
 However, in this case, the source of the liver is not identified.